What is the best way to protect your flooring?

 They do not form a bond with the underlying concrete, and they tend to wear quickly.
 Thus, sealers cannot compete with polyaspartic coatings in terms of concrete flooring protection.

 Repairing small issues with crack fillers, sealers and patching compounds can be an effective short-term solution.
 However, they cannot prevent future damages or treat more significant issues.
 Furthermore, patching specific areas of your flooring will leave your flooring with an inconsistent, unsightly aesthetic.

 Stains are another way to hide issues on the surface, but they do not actually treat underlying issues or provide protection against potential hazards.
-Although these stains will add color or a natural stone look to your flooring, they will not provide the protection you need to maintain your flooring.
+Although these stains will add color or a stone and epoxy look to your flooring, they will not provide the protection you need to maintain your flooring.

 Concrete floor paints

 Garage floor paints are among the most popular products for homeowners.
 These paints, however, offer no protection for your concrete flooring.
 Why do homeowners choose these products?
 They are affordable and easy to apply, so people see them as quick and easy solutions.

 Unfortunately, this is simply a cosmetic addition to your flooring.
 They also tend to peel and chip quickly, requiring reapplication.